-Prerequisites: EDU 103, 204, 302, 361, Junior status.
+Prerequisites: EDU 103, 361, Junior status.
 To be taken in conjuction with education methods classes.
 An intensive prescribed clinical field experience program for education majors; providing opportunities to field test pedagogical learnings, while assisting cooperating teachers in a variety of ways including: tutoring, working with small groups, teaching, grading papers and other appropriate activities.
 Students in EDU 363 will be expected to demonstrate greater initiative and proficiency in classroom related tasks.
-Thirty hours of classroom experience is required for each semester.
 Students are graded on a S/U basis.
 "S" grades are required in order to qualify for EDU 460.
 0 credits.